Semmu/nomnoml-watch/README.md

 * Check out the online, client-side tool here: http://www.nomnoml.com/
 * It is also open-source! https://github.com/skanaar/nomnoml
-* And available as an `npm` module: https://www.npmjs.com/package/nomnoml
+* And available as an `npm` package: https://www.npmjs.com/package/nomnoml

 `nomnoml-watch` is a very simple program that watches `*.nomnoml` files in the current directory and automatically compiles them to SVG images on every change.